siderolabs/rfcs/002-key-management.md

 3. Set personal details

-    This is optional, but can really help to disambiguate multiple keys or perhaps get a lost key in an office returned to you.
+    This is optional but can really help to disambiguate multiple keys or perhaps get a lost key in an office returned to you.

     Example: